 2 scant tsp. xanthan gum

-3 large or extra large egg yolks (save your whites and make Meringue Cookies)
+3 extra large egg yolks (save your whites and make Meringue Cookies)

 1 tsp vanilla extract

 1 cup (6oz; 170g) semi sweet chocolate chips (optional–you will use these to make sandwich cookies)